ovidiugabriel/lwfront/coral.md

 ###### Simple quote operator

 There is an intrinsic intimacy between `%list` and `'` operator.
-Their effect is the same.
-It prevents the applicative behavior in Racket list expressions.
+Their effect is the same - to prevent the applicative behavior in Racket list expressions.

 ```
 > (define x '(+ 1 2)) ; 1 + 2 in holding form